-WASHINGTON, Oct 23 (Reuters) - The U.S. Navy on Wednesdaysaid it had issued a stop-work order to Raytheon Co on anext-generation Air and Missile Defense Radar (AMDR) valued at$1.6 billion after Lockheed Martin Corp filed a protestof the contract award.
+WASHINGTON (Reuters) - The U.S. Navy said on Wednesday it issued a stop-work order to Raytheon Co (RTN) on a next-generation Air and Missile Defense Radar (AMDR) valued at $1.6 billion after Lockheed Martin Corp (LMT) filed a protest of the contract award.

 - Politics & Government